george-mcintyre/pvashark/README.md

 # pvashark

-Wireshark Lua script plugin packet disector for PV Access protocol
+Wireshark Lua script plugin packet dissector for PV Access protocol

-Builds on work by mdagidaver in https://github.com/mdavidsaver/cashark
+Builds on work by mdavidsaver in https://github.com/mdavidsaver/cashark

-This repo extends support to all PVData, and Normative Data Types.
+This repo extends support to all PVData and Normative Data Types.

 # EPICS PVAccess — Wire Protocol Specification

 This document describes the PVAccess wire protocol used by EPICS 7 for process variable communication (PV Access).
 The protocol supports complex structured data types called Normative Types (NT) and provides more sophisticated data handling than traditional Channel Access.

+**Key Protocol Features:**
+- **Structured Data**: Supports complex nested data structures beyond simple scalars
+- **Type Introspection**: Self-describing data with cached type definitions
+- **Efficient Updates**: Partial updates using ChangedBitSet to send only modified fields
+- **Normative Types**: Standard data structures (NTScalar, NTArray, etc.) for interoperability

 > **Scope**
 > • TLS framing (if used) is opaque for this document.